rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 want to be able to modify which nodes are children of another node, so we have a `RefCell` in `children` around the `Vec`.

-Next, let's use our struct definition and create one `Node` instance named `leaf` with the value 3 and no children, and another instance named `branch` with the value 5 and `leaf` as one of its children, as shown in Listing 15-23:
+Next, let’s use our struct definition and create one `Node` instance named `leaf` with the value 3 and no children, and another instance named `branch` with the value 5 and `leaf` as one of its children, as shown in Listing 15-23: